Borislavsl/AutoCadPluginShowMessage/README.md

 Start the project

-enter at the AutoCAD command line NETLOAD and select in the project folder bin\debug AutoCadPluginShowMessage.dll
+In Autocad Open a new drawing.
+Enter at the command line NETLOAD and select in the project folder bin\debug AutoCadPluginShowMessage.dll

-A tool bar is set with three buttons.
+A tool bar is created with three buttons.
 Clicking on them, they execute respectively:

-A command which prompts a message on the AutoCAD command line
+A command which prompts a message on the AutoCAD command line.

-A command which displays a Windows form
+A command which displays a Windows form.

-A command which adds a 'Show Text' MText object to Model Space
+A command which adds a 'Plugin Text' MText object to Model Space.